-Yoga Plough Pose for Opening Chakra Points
+Yoga Plough Pose for Activating Chakra Points

 Plough pose (Hal Asana) is another yoga posture which is slightly more advanced and should therefore be practiced carefully.
 As this position puts pressure on the neck, it is important to not force the pose and to gently develop the necessary flexibility to come into the final position.
 This yoga pose though, is certainly worth the time and effort to master, as it is capable of bestowing multiple benefits by working to open several key chakras simultaneously.

 The following pose is again common to both, hatha yoga and kundalini yoga and thus, is a part of both e-books that are available on Mastery of Meditation.
 The Free Online Hatha Yoga Poses Galleries and the Free Illustrated Kundalini Yoga Poses E-Book.

 As mentioned above, Plough pose works on several of the chakras of the Kundalini Seven Chakra System.
 Some articles that will help you understand better this chakra system and how kundalini yoga looks to open and balance them are as follows: Introduction to Kundailni Yoga and Kundalini Seven Chakra System Overview.
 It is also important to note, that hatha yoga, or for that matter all yoga, looks to open and balance the chakras to promote the greater flow of kundalini shakti throughout the nadi sytem (psychic channels of the energetic body).

 Specifically, Plough pose works on the throat chakra (vishuddhi chakra), heart chakra (anahata chakra) and the navel chakra (manipura chakra).
 More details about these benefits are in the practice section below.

 Picture of Yoga Plough Pose (Hal Asana)